Rabeneck Castle: Different owners

 Until 1530 Rabeneck remained in the hands of the Stiebars.
 On 28 January 1530 Alexander Stiebar turned his half of the castle into a fief of the Bishopric of Bamberg.
 29 years later, Christoph Stiebar's share of the castle had also become a Bamberg fief, the bishopric now owning the whole castle.
 After the death of Christoph, who was in serious debt, his share went to his son, Endres, a Pfleger at Pottenstein, who died in 1572, and via William of Künsberg, who called himself Rabeneck in 1570, to Daniel Rabenstein.
 The latter was enfeoffed in 1577 with the purchased half.
 The second half of Rabeneck remained for longer in the possession of the Stiebars.
 After Daniel Stiebar, the last member of the zu Rabeneck line, had meanwhile become a cleric, his half went to the Stiebar line of Buttenheim and Ermreuth.

 In 1603 the Stiebars sold their half to their brother-in-law, George Werner of Rabenstein.

 At that tie Rabenstein Castle was already being described as dilapidated.

 The Rabensteins sold the castle in 1620 after the death of George for 36,000 guilders to the Bishopric of Bamberg.
 As a result of renewed financial difficulties in the bishopric, Bishop John Godfrey of Aschhausen had to advance the money on loan, the castle remained an inheritable possession until the bishopric could pay back the money.
 Rabeneck was still in the possession of the Aschhausens until 1682.

-The guilders that the Rabensteins were paid, were of low value, so that Hans Dietrich and Hans Christoph of Rabenstein began a law suit against the bishopric in the second quarter of the 17th century, because they complained they had been paid worthless money.
+The guilders that the Rabensteins were paid, were of low value, so that Hans Dietrich and Hans Christoph of Rabenstein began a lawsuit against the bishopric in the second quarter of the 17th century, because they complained they had been paid worthless money.